Iksas/resume-template/README.md

 # resume-template

-This repo contains a LaTeX template that can be used to create a single-page resume with zero bloat.
+This repo contains a LaTeX template that can be used to create a single-page resume.

 To customize the template, only the files in the `data` folder need to be touched: